Lusaka: Places of worship

 Among the places of worship, these are the predominant Christian churches and temples: the Roman Catholic Archdiocese of Lusaka (Catholic Church), seated at the Child Jesus Cathedral; the Anglican Cathedral of the Holy Cross in Cathedral Hill; the Seventh-day Adventist (SDA); United Church in Zambia (World Communion of Reformed Churches); New Apostolic Church; Reformed Church in Zambia (World Communion of Reformed Churches); Baptist Union of Zambia (Baptist World Alliance); and the Assemblies of God.
 The Jehovah's Witnesses and LDS churches both have a few chapels and growing base of members.
 There are also several large mosques to serve the local Muslim community.
-Synagogues here are noticeably absent.
+There is also a synagogue, hosted by the Chabad of Zambia, which opened in 2023.